-If you’re interested in helping parties negotiate and manage conflict, you might want to pursue a master’s degree in dispute resolution or a related legal studies degree.
-Those who study this field learn about problem solving, listening, relationship building and communication.
+If you’re interested in helping parties negotiate and manage conflict, you might want to pursue a master’s in dispute resolution or a related legal studies degree.
+Those who study this field learn about problem-solving, listening, relationship building and communication.
 Dispute resolution professionals work with diverse clients in a variety of settings, including corporate offices, nursing homes and schools.

-According to the BLS report on arbitrators, mediators and conciliators, there were approximately 7,700 arbitrator, mediator and conciliator jobs in the U.S. in 2018.
-However, more than 600 positions are expected to be added in these fields by 2028.
-Median pay for arbitrators, mediators and conciliators was $62,270 per year in 2018, the BLS reported.
+According to a BLS report, there were over 7,000 arbitrator, mediator and conciliator jobs in the United States in 2019.
+More than 600 new positions are expected to be added in these fields by 2029.
+Median pay for arbitrators, mediators and conciliators was $66,130 per year in 2020, the BLS reported.

 Mediators use interpersonal and negotiating skills to help conflicting parties decide on an agreement.
 If mediation does not lead to a deal, the parties may go to court.